homebase-id/odin-core/CONTRIBUTING.md

 @sebbarg - Please do the honours here ;)

+## Code Maintenance

+// Add the commands for running the linters, formatters, etc.

 ## Other Ways to Help

 Pull requests are great, but there are many other areas where you can help: